 The early days of 1779 were spent jockeying for position along the banks of the Savannah River.
-BG Stephen Bull was headquartered at Purrysburg, but soon moved to Port Royal Ferry, joined by BG William Moultrie on January 31st.
+Brig.
+Gen. Stephen Bull was headquartered at Purrysburg, but soon moved to Port Royal Ferry, joined by Brig.
+Gen. William Moultrie on January 31st.
 On the morning of February 3rd, British forces commanded by Maj.
 Valentine Gardiner met the Patriots, who won the brief skirmish.

 GENERAL ORDERS BY COL. STEPHEN BULL

 Order, The Troops are to embark this day in different boats now at the landing, on board of which the commanding officers of each detachment are to have their baggage put.